 Thankfully today, the art of weaving in Ireland continues to grow in popularity and woven blankets, caps and scarves are must-have pieces.
 We have three wonderful makers at The Irish Store who continue this age-old tradition to the highest standards.
 So let’s drop by and browse some of their beautiful pieces.

 1. Foxford Woolen Mills

 In the heart of County Mayo on the banks of the River Moy, stands the renowned Foxford Woolen Mills, Ireland’s oldest working mill and the makers of world famous woven rugs and scarves.
 It was founded by Sister Arsenius, a Sister of Charity in 1892.
-Together with John Charles Smith they built the mill.
+Together with John Charles Smith, they built the mill.
 While beginnings were tough to say least in the aftermath of the famine, by the early 20th century the mill was thriving and the looms still run to this today.
-Here at the Irish Store we have selected the cream of their stunning collections.
-Here’s two of my favorite pieces.
+Here at the Irish Store, we have selected the cream of their stunning collections.
+Here are two of my favorite pieces.

 Add some real Irish luxury to your home with this beautiful Irish wool blanket.
 Part of their Heritage collection, inspired by the old Irish country house, the warm red and leafy green yarns are expertly woven into a stylish rustic check with a delicate rolled fringe.
 A true Irish classic.

 Whether it’s a bouncing boy or a precious girl, you can wrap them in a little piece of Ireland with this beautiful Irish wool baby blanket.
 Exquisitely woven in County Mayo at the world-renowned Foxford Woollen Mills, it features a classic check design.
 A charming Irish addition to the nursery and the perfect newborn baby gift from Ireland.